alanng10/class-lang/Info/Article/System/Derive/a.md

 The system architecture is a derive of the ideal system architecture.
 Modules made from module sources in Class, layers on top of this system.

-This system derive, does not have builtin audio tune effect to be used by modules.
 It also does not have builtin media creation effect to be used by modules.

 This system derive does not have highest develop speed order as it does not have all ideal builtin.